akashsudhanshu/akashsudhanshu.github.io/_pages/research.md

 author_profile: false
 ---
 ### Research Interests
-I am interested in Geometry and Topology with particular research interests in Teichmüller Theory,Complex Dynamics  and Complex Geometry.
+I am interested in Geometry and Topology with particular research interests in Teichmüller Theory, Complex Dynamics and Complex Geometry.

 ### Ongoing Projects
-- **Bounded Distortion Conjecture for Once-punctured Torus**<br>
+- **Bounded Distortion Conjecture for Punctured Surfaces **<br>
   (Bachelors and Masters Thesis) <br>
   Mentor: Prof. Subhojoy Gupta<br>
   The Bounded Distortion Conjecture proposed by R.C.
-Penner for (punctured) oriented surfaces concerns the boundedness of the distane of a combinatorial transformation from (decorated) hyperbolic structures to (decorated) singular-flat structures of a surface. <br>
+Penner for finite punctured surfaces concerns the Teichmuller distortion of a combinatorial transformation from (decorated) hyperbolic structures to (decorated) singular-flat structures of a surface. <br>
-  We proved the naturality of the transformation with respect to covering maps between punctured surfaces.
-Thus, if we show that the conjecture is false (i.e. the distortion is unbounded) for once-punctured torus, it implies that the conjecture is false for all punctured surfaces with positve genus.
-Thus, the analysis is partially reduced to the once-punctured torus. <br>
+  We proved that the conjecture is false: the Teichmüller distortion is not uniformly bounded on the (decorated) Teichmuller space of any punctured surfaces with positive genus. <br>
-   We constructed the setup for the once-punctured torus using various models of its Teichmüller space and derived the exact expression of the combinatorial transformation in terms of elliptic integrals.
-Currently, we have found various estimates on the distortion and are computationally analysing the behaviour near the boundary of the Teichmuller space.
+  First, we proved that the distortion is unbounded for a once-punctured torus.
+Then, proved the naturality of the transformation with respect to unbranched covering maps to extend the result to all punctured surfaces with positive genus.
+Currently, we are writing a research paper on these results and working on the remaining cases of punctured spheres and bordered surfaces to prove the analogous result.

 -**Dynamics of Schwarz Christoffel mapping**<br>
 Mentor: Prof. Subhojoy Gupta <br>